 You’ll also get 19 percent of the daily value for vitamin B6, 13 percent for niacin and 12 percent for folate from red potatoes.
 These B vitamins aid in energy metabolism, cell growth and repair, keeping skin and nerves healthy, and they help prevent certain neural-tube birth defects in babies.–LiveStrong

-In addition to the mushroom gravy recipe here, I also have a Easy Vegan Brown Gravy recipe that only takes about 10-minutes to make.
+In addition to the mushroom gravy recipe here, I also have an Easy Vegan Brown Gravy recipe that only takes about 10-minutes to make.
 It’s super simple and SO savory.

-These garlic mashed potatoes are also wonderful with my No-Meat Loaf!
+This mashed potato gravy recipe is also wonderful with my No-Meat Loaf!
 This meatless loaf is something that I take to family gatherings on a regular basis.

-Recipe from The Cancer Survivor’s Guide by Dr. Neal Barnard
+Recipe adapted from The Cancer Survivor’s Guide by Dr. Neal Barnard

 Great recipes that go well with mashed potatoes and gravy